ketrint/Linguacodus/README.md

-This repository provides the official implementation for the **Machine Learning Pipelines Synthesis with Large Language Models**.
-It leverages large language models to automate the process of converting natural language descriptions of ML tasks into executable Python code.
+This repository provides the official implementation for the **Linguacodus: A synergistic framework for transformative code generation in machine learning pipelines** instruction generation part.
+Linguacodus leverages large language models to automate the process of converting natural language descriptions of ML tasks into executable Python code.

 ## Features